-The Centre’s postgraduate students are central to our medieval studies community here at Exeter.
-In recognition of this, we’re delighted to launch a new series on the blog, one which showcases them and the exciting work that they do.
-We’re kicking things off with a contribution from Verity Bruce, a PhD student in the Department […]
+We have a very vibrant and wide-ranging community in Medieval Studies here at Exeter, and in recognition of this, we’re delighted to launch a new series on the blog to showcase individual medievalists — at all levels — and the exciting work that they do.
+We’re kicking things off with a contribution from Verity Bruce, […]

 The Douce manuscripts and printed books, held in Oxford’s Bodleian Library, are one of the most remarkable medieval collections to have been put together by a single bibliophile.
 In the first place the collection is striking simply because of its date: Francis Douce (1757-1834) found these 420 medieval books on the open market in the […]